antoineviscardi/planned-memory-lane-assignment/README.md

 ## High level implementation

 I did not change the basic structure of the starter template.
-I documented any architecturally significant decision in (very) brief records in the following section.
+I documented every architecturally significant decision in (very) brief records in the following section.